spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 - The DNS server that the PCG installer will use, must be able to resolve the DNS names of machines that MAAS deploys so it can connect to them.
 The default setup is to use the MAAS server as the DNS server for any bare metal servers that it deploys.
 The default MAAS DNS zone is ``.maas``.
 You can use ``.maas`` or you can use the MAAS web console to create a new DNS zone.
 When you deploy the PCG and clusters, you can select the desired DNS zone in which DNS name records should be created.

-    In the MAAS subnets configuration, you can specify which DNS servers that servers in the MAAS subnet should use.
+    In the MAAS subnets configuration, you can specify which DNS servers those servers in the MAAS subnet should use.

 <WarningBox>